white-alistair/white-alistair.github.io/_pages/cv.md

 - [Modeling and Machine Learning of Dynamical Systems in Julia](https://github.com/TUM-PIK-ESM/TUM-Dynamics-Lecture), Co-creator and Lecturer, *Technical University of Munich*, 2021-present

 ## Peer Review
+* NeurIPS 2024 Workshop on Data-Driven and Differentiable Simulations, Surrogates, and Solvers
 * ICML 2024 Workshop on Machine Learning for Earth System Modeling
 * ICLR 2024 Workshop on AI4DifferentialEquations in Science